Ford Puma (crossover): Sales

 In 2021, the Ford Puma became the best-selling Ford model in the UK, surpassing the Ford Fiesta.
-Its high sales figures also resulted in it being the overall 8th best-selling car in the UK in 2021 having achieved 28,697 new registrations throughout the year.
+Its high sales figures also resulted in it being the overall eighth-best selling car in the UK in 2021, having achieved 28,697 new registrations throughout the year.
+The Puma became the fourth-best selling car in the UK in 2022 and the best-selling car in the UK in 2023 and 2024, as well as the eighth-best selling car in Europe for 2023.